MinterTeam/minter-network-web/content/docs/index.md

 After coin issued you can send is as ordinary coin using standard wallets.

-### Issuance Fees

-To issue a coin Coiner should pay fee.
-Fee is depends on length of Coin Symbol.

-3 letters – 1 000 000 bips
-4 letters – 100 000 bips
-5 letters – 10 000 bips
-6 letters – 1000 bips
-7-10 letters – 100 bips

 ### Coin Exchange

 Each coin in system can be instantly exchanged to another coin.
 This is